 Kellogg Community College alumna Danyelle Gregory gained valuable experience from her time spent at KCC between 2007 and 2009, which helped her decide which career path she wanted to pursue.

 Gregory, 31, was a Gold Key Scholar at KCC who initially planned on becoming a physical therapist.
-However, after working as a student worker for the Legacy Scholar and Upward Bound programs, she fell in love with college access work.
+However, after working as a student worker for the Legacy Scholars and Upward Bound programs, she fell in love with college access work.

 “I realized that my passion lies with serving the under-served and providing support and access to students and families,” Gregory says.